CURRENT STUDENTS

 LEARN MORE @ https://studentsuccess.umd.edu/academic-advising

-This information is updated annually by the Office of the Registrar, which determines the start of classes, the Schedule Adjustment Period (course add/drop), and the window for final exams.
+This information is updated annually by the Office of the Registrar, which determines the start of classes, the schedule adjustment period (course add/drop), and the window for final exams.

-Students are advised to review these steps for course registration before meeting with their Assigned Advisor.
+Students are advised to review these steps for course registration before meeting with their assigned advisor.

-Who is my assigned advisor?
+Who is my academic advisor?

 Do I have to attend mandatory advising?

-Terps who do not meet these criteria may not be required to meet with their Academic Advisor, but are encouraged to do so.
+Students who do not meet this criteria may not be required to meet with their academic advisor, but are encouraged to do so.
+Students should refer to any notes sent by their academic advisor via TerpMail or TerpEngage to confirm whether advising for the semester is mandatory.